-Fig. 8 a-i.
+4f1-9.
 Cupmarks abound at the devotional shrine of Nagara Padang.
-It is my impression (but this may be partly due to selective attention on my part - more than an archaeologist I have been a specialist in ritual) that these cupmarks are particularly conspicuous at those stages in the pilgrimage path that are singled out for ritual attention: prayer, burning of incense (or of sigarettes as a smoke offering), deposition of flowers, application of perfume; if this impression could be substantiated, it would indicate a continuity in ritual attention across one or more millennia.
+It is my impression (but this may be partly due to selective attention on my part - more than an archaeologist I have been a specialist in ritual) that these cupmarks are particularly conspicuous at those stages in the pilgrimage path that are singled out for ritual attention: prayer, burning of incense (or of cigarettes as a smoke offering), deposition of flowers, application of perfume.
 I am offering only a selection of the site's cupmarks.
-Possibly some of these cupmarks have a strictly natural origin in erosion of the rock face, but others would appear to be strikingly artificial i.e. man-made.
-Comparative research throughout the Old World has revealed that cupmarks are a very widespread henomenon in space and time ever since the Middle Palaeolithic, but that they are particularly associated with Bronze Age megalithic expressions.6
+Possibly some of these cupmarks have an entirely natural origin in erosion of the rock face, but others would appear to be strikingly artificial i.e. man-made.
+Comparative research throughout the Old World has revealed that cupmarks are a very widespread phenomenon in space and time ever since the Middle Palaeolithic, but that they are particularly associated with Bronze Age megalithic expressions.5 While the patterns formed by cupmarks have given rise to wildly divergent interpretations (and while there is no reason to suggest that all the numerous instances of cup mark arrangements follow a similar logic or semantics) archaeologists tend to interpret cupmarks, much like other prehistoric granulation signs, as expressions of natural or supernatural potency.
+Note the Hinduist / Buddhist signature of the offerings in 4f4, and of the hand gestures in 4f5.
+Also note the modern literate graffiti in 4f5, and the extensive red paint in 4f8 (human application of red ochre, likewise a very widespread phenomenon since the Middle Palaeolithic, is similarly interpreted in terms of potency).
+In 4f3 the unmistakable cupmarks are no longer conspicuous at the present resolution, and therefore I highlighted them by white circles in the http://shikanda.net/topicalities/chapter 12 Black%20Athena COMES OF AGE .pdf .